-A key factor that will affect future equity performance will be the path of the global recovery to the COVID-19 pandemic, which will be dependent on any new variants and the subsequent response to these.
-We will continue to monitor the impacts of the pandemic and manage the risk appropriately.
+A key factor that will affect future equity performance will be the path of the global growth /recession following the increases in inflation in 2022, partly as a result of the Russia/Ukraine conflict and the consequent increase in interest rates by Central Banks across the world in order to bring inflation under control.
+We will continue to monitor the impacts of inflation and recessionary pressures and manage the risks appropriately.